 Occasional nasal stuffiness and sneezing are common in newborn babies.
 Hiccups are also common.

 Babies can only breathe through their noses (not their mouths).
 So when your baby’s nose is stuffed up with mucus, it’s much harder for him or her to breathe.
-When this happens, use a bulb syringe to clear out your baby’s nose.
+When this happens, use saline nose drops or spray (available without a prescription) to loosen the mucus.
+You may also use a bulb syringe to clear out your baby’s nose.

 Squeeze the bulb.